 1959: Parks Commissioner Robert Moses starts building an expressway in the Bronx.
 Consequently, middle class Germans, Irish, Italians, and Jewish, neighborhoods gradually disappear.
 Businesses relocate away from the borough only to be replaced by impoverished African-American and Hispanic families.
 Along with the poor came addiction, crime, and unemployment.

 1962: James Brown records Live At The Apollo.
 Brown’s drummer Clayton Fillyau introduces a sound that is now known as the break beat.
 The break beat would later inspire the b-boy movement, as breakers danced to these beats at block parties.

 1965: In a historic boxing bout, Muhammad Ali (born Cassius Clay) defeats Sonny Liston in the 6th round.
 Before the contest, however, Ali recites one of the earliest known rhymes:

 If Liston goes back any further

 He'll end up in a ringside seat.

 It's a matter of time...

 1968: A gang named Savage Seven would hit the streets of the East Bronx.
-Savage Seven later transforms into Black Spades, before eventually becoming an organization known as Zulu Nation.
+Savage Seven later changes its name to Black Spades, before eventually becoming an organization known as the Zulu Nation.

 1970: DJ U-Roy invades Jamaican pop charts with three top ten songs using a style known as toasting.
 The Last Poets release their self-titled debut album on Douglas Records combining jazz instrumentations with heartfelt spoken word.
 (The Last Poets would later appear on Common’s 2005 rap anthem, “The Corner.")